-Explore the historic ruins of Trial Bay Gaol, perched on the cliffs above the sea.
+Arakoon National Park is home to Trial Bay Gaol, perched dramatically on the cliffs above the sea.
 Taking 13 years to build, it opened in 1886.
 In the First World War it was an internment camp for people of German descent living in Australia.
-Explore the rest of the peninsula on the Powder Magazine and Monument Hill walking tracks.
+Self-guided tours are available daily; or take a guided twilight tour or dedicated tour for children to bring this fascinating history to life.
+Continue your exploration of the peninsula on the Powder Magazine and Monument Hill walking tracks.

 Further south is the Smoky Cape Lighthouse.
 Dating back to 1891, it’s one of the oldest lighthouses in Australia and was designed by architect James Barnet, who also designed the General Post Office in Martin Place.
 Take in the view from the top or follow the Smoky Cape Walking Track along the coastline.

 Northwest of South West Rocks is Yarriabini National Park.
 It’s a place of dense rainforest, bubbling creeks, tranquil picnic areas and glossy black cockatoos.
 Climb to the top of the 498m Mount Yarrahapinni for views of almost the entire Macleay Valley Coast.
 The park is also great for mountain bike riding and scenic drives.